germaniuss/liboauth/README.md

 integration of the libraries used as well as general bugfixing.
 Also I should probably read the response code before trying to process the response and also return it alongside the string.
+Right now I return the bare header and data strings but some processing is probably desirable and more user friendly.

 ### Contributing